nicercode/2016-02-01-ResBaz/lessons/10-functions/index.md

 }
 ~~~

-This function takes `number` as an argument and returns twice `number` as a value (i.e., it doubles a number.
+This function takes `number` as an argument and returns twice `number` as a value (i.e., it doubles a number).

-The bit in the brackets is the "body" of the function; it is evaluted every time that the function is called.
+The bit in the brackets is the "body" of the function; it is evaluated every time that the function is called.
 The body of the function can contain any valid R expression.

 Whatever is used as an *argument* to this  function becomes `value` within the body of the function.
 So